openservicemesh/osm/docs/OBSERVABILITY.md

    verbs: ["get"]
 ```

-- If desired, use the Prometheus Service definition to allow prometheus to scrape itself:
+- If desired, use the Prometheus Service definition to allow Prometheus to scrape itself:
 ```
 annotations:
         prometheus.io/scrape: 'true'
         prometheus.io/port: '<API port for prometheus>' # Depends on deployment - OSM automatic deployment uses 7070 by default, controlled by `values.yaml`
 ```

-- Ammend Prometheus' configmap to reach the pods/Envoy endpoints.
-OSM automatically appends the port annotations to the pods and takes care
+- Amend Prometheus' configmap to reach the pods/Envoy endpoints.
+OSM automatically appends the port annotations to the pods and takes care of
 pushing the listener configuration to the pods for Prometheus to reach:
 ```
 - job_name: 'kubernetes-pods'